 The best way to introduce the joy of gardening to your kids is to make it fun.
 One sure way to accomplish this is to engage them in plant art for kids, using actual plants!
-Take a look at the following ideas for children’s plant art, and introduce your kids to creative art projects from plants.
+Take a look at the following ideas for children’s plant art, and introduce your kids to creative art projects using plants.

 Plant Crafts for Kids: Coloring Flowers with Food Dye